RynerWolf/csgo-cfgs/README.md

 All configs here can be used by any ze server.

-If there are any bugs with any existing configs or you want to suggest ways to improve them, please contact me on Steam: https://steamcommunity.com/id/2132423/
+If there are any bugs with any existing configs or you want to suggest ways to improve them, please contact me at the below details.
+If you don't want your stripper modifications here, please contact me as well.

+Steam:
+https://steamcommunity.com/id/2132423/

 Or Add me on Discord: